Cadry's Kitchen

 Make the chestnut gravy

-• Bring a medium-sized pot to a medium heat with organic canola oil, or other neutral-flavored oil.
+• Bring a medium-sized pot to a medium heat with oil.
 Add chopped onions and minced garlic.
 Saute a few minutes, until translucent and fragrant.

 • Add cooked chestnuts, dried rosemary, and dried thyme to the pot.
 (If the chestnuts are stuck together, break them apart with your hands as you put them into the pot.)
 Saute for about a minute.